mbastida43/aws-lab/novo/README.md

 https://learn.hashicorp.com/tutorials/consul/docker-compose-datacenter?in=consul/docker

 The consul server use docker-compose up --detach command, this command run docker with persistent volume.

+### Jenkins CI/CD

+I use Jenkins CI/CD for deploy the VM, and build job with parameter "client" and change the variable with sed command the locals.tf
+The jenkins pipeline run the commands for terraform deploy ( terraform init and terraform apply --auto-approve )

 Coding by Fabricio Eiras.